maklore/GMBattalion/README.md

 ### Other functions
-- Order list - Returns an array with order names.
+- Order list - Returns an array with order IDs.
   ```gml
   GMBattalion().order_list();
   ```